joshuaquek/elastic-apm-node-logger/README.md

 ## Full Usage Example

 Below is an example for how one can use this library.

-**Note that there have been some syntax changes on how authentication is done since version 1.0.8 of this library to accomodate for authentication for self-hosted Elasticsearch DB instances.**

 For ECS formatted logs, please scroll down, there is a separate section which covers that.